Lyle Thompson

-Lyle Thompson (born September 9, 1992) is an Iroquois professional lacrosse player from the Hawk Clan of the Onondaga Nation.
-His native name is Deyhahsanoondey, which translates into He's Flying Over Us.
+Lyle Thompson (born September 9, 1992) is a Haudenosaunee professional lacrosse player from the Hawk Clan of the Onondaga Nation.
+His native name is Deyhahsanoondey ('He is Flying Over Us').
 He plays both indoor and outdoor professional lacrosse.
 In professional outdoor lacrosse, he plays at the attack position for the Cannons Lacrosse Club of the Premier Lacrosse League.
 In professional indoor lacrosse, he plays at the forward position for the Georgia Swarm of the National Lacrosse League.
 He also competes internationally in both indoor lacrosse for Haudenosaunee men's national indoor lacrosse team, and outdoor lacrosse for the Haudenosaunee men's national outdoor lacrosse team.

 He played lacrosse in college at the University at Albany.
 In his junior year he shared the 2014 men's Tewaaraton Award with his older brother Miles.
 In the same year, that attack line consisting of those two and their cousin, Ty Thompson, dubbed the Thompson Trio, shattered multiple NCAA Division 1 records, and is widely considered one of the greatest attack lines in college lacrosse history.
 In his senior year, he won the award again alone.

 As a professional indoor lacrosse player, Lyle has won the 2017 NLL MVP award, championship and championship MVP.
 He was first-team all-pro in 2019.
 As a professional outdoor lacrosse player, he was named the 2022 PLL Attackman of the Year.
 As an international player, he won the 2015 and 2019 world box lacrosse medals being named first-team all-world honors in 2015, and won the 2014, 2018 and 2023 bronze world field lacrosse medals, being named first-team all-world honors in 2014.